 Rheumatoid arthritis (RA) is a chronic inflammatory disorder affecting the joints.
-Antirheumatic drugs include nonsteroidal anti-inflammatory agents (NSAIDs), corticosteroids, and disease-modifying biologics.
+Antirheumatic drugs include nonsteroidal anti-inflammatory agents (NSAIDs), corticosteroids, and disease-modifying antirheumatic drugs (DMARDs).
 However, some people with RA do not respond to these therapies or cannot use them due to potential side effects.
 In recent years, stem cell therapy has been proposed as a potentially effective treatment option for RA.

 Stem cells are specialized cells with the ability to build every type of tissue in the human body.
-Due to their ability to repair, replace, and regenerate cells and organs, stem cells potentially have many different therapeutic uses.
+Because they can repair, replace, and regenerate cells and organs, stem cells potentially have many different therapeutic uses.
 Researchers hope that one day, stem cells can be used to treat many medical conditions and diseases.

-Stem cell therapy involves sourcing stem cells from body tissue, isolating them in a lab, manipulating them to produce specific functions, and then injecting them into a person.
+Stem cell therapy is a type of regenerative medicine that’s aimed at repairing and reconstructing damaged tissues.
+It involves sourcing stem cells from body tissue, isolating them in a lab, manipulating them to produce specific functions, and then injecting them into a person.
 Adult stem cells, or embryonic stem cells, can be used for therapy.

 Two types of stem cell transfer are possible: allogeneic (allo means other) and autologous (auto means self).
 In allogeneic stem cell therapy, stem cells are collected from a donor and injected into the person receiving therapy.
 In autologous stem cell therapy, stem cells are collected from the person receiving treatment.

-Stem cell therapy is being studied for many different diseases and is regulated by the Food and Drug Administration (FDA).
-The only stem cell therapies approved by the FDA are blood-forming stem cells (hematopoietic progenitor cells) sourced from umbilical cord blood.
-These stem cells are approved for limited use in people with medical conditions that affect the body’s blood production (the hematopoietic system).
+Stem cell therapy is being studied for many different diseases and is regulated by the U.S. Food and Drug Administration (FDA).
+The only stem cell therapies approved by the FDA are hematopoietic progenitor cells (blood-forming stem cells) sourced from umbilical cord blood.
+These stem cells are approved for limited use in people with medical conditions that affect the hematopoietic system (body’s blood production).

 One type of multipotent stem cell, mesenchymal stem cells (MSCs), are of great interest for stem cell therapy.
-Human MSCs (hMSCs) are isolated from many different sources, including bone marrow, fat (adipose) tissue, umbilical cord blood, umbilical cord, placenta, and dental (tooth) pulp.
+Human MSCs are isolated from many different sources, including bone marrow, fat (adipose) tissue, umbilical cord blood, umbilical cord, placenta, and dental (tooth) pulp.
 MSCs can turn into different tissues such as bone and cartilage.
-Mesenchymal stem cells can also suppress the immune system and are being studied in autoimmune diseases.
+MSCs can also suppress the immune system and are being studied in autoimmune diseases.

 In autoimmune diseases like RA, the immune system mistakes the body’s cells for foreign materials and produces cells that attack healthy tissue.
-In rheumatoid arthritis, the immune response attacks the synovium, tissue that produces joint-lubricating fluid.
-Damaged tissue is linked to inflammation, joint pain, stiffness, and swelling.
+In RA, the immune response attacks the synovium — the tissue that produces joint-lubricating fluid.
+Damage to the synovium is linked to inflammation, joint pain, stiffness, and swelling.

-MSCs isolated from the synovium, called synovial MSCs (S-MSCs), are also being studied for their anti-inflammatory properties in RA.
+MSCs isolated from the synovium, called synovial MSCs, are also being studied for their anti-inflammatory properties in RA.
 However, additional research and clinical trials are needed to determine the safety and effectiveness of stem cell therapy for RA.

-Laboratory studies demonstrate that mesenchymal stem cells can suppress the activity of immune cells isolated from people with RA.
+You may be wondering — does stem cell therapy work for RA?
+Early studies show that it might.
+Laboratory studies published in the journal Cells show that MSCs can suppress the activity of immune cells isolated from people with RA.
 The MSCs also decreased the production of proinflammatory chemicals (called cytokines) and increased the production of anti-inflammatory cytokines.

-Studies using a mouse model of rheumatoid arthritis found that MSC treatment improved RA symptoms, including bone erosions and synovitis (inflammation of the synovial membrane).
+Studies from the journal PeerJ Life & Environment using a mouse model of RA found that MSC treatment improved RA symptoms, including bone erosions and synovitis (inflammation of the synovium).
 The researchers also found lower levels of proinflammatory cytokines.